(CNN)The stay-at-home shutdown of 2020 has been anything but boring at the house of Ina Turpen Fried.

 "We see them as an opportunity to spend time together and invite his imagination to run wild," said Ina Turpen Fried, who lives with her partner, AJ Turpen Fried, in San Francisco.
 "The grown-ups have benefited, too.
 What's going on in the world stresses me out, and I've noticed a calming effect of building something with my hands."

 Setting up similar Lego challenges in your house is easy — get some blocks, set a time limit, start the clock and let the fun begin.
-Lego has been posting challenge ideas on its website all summer.
+Need inspiration?
+Lego has been posting challenge ideas on its website.

 Here are five other ideas to get you started.

 Every child has favorite stories, and most feature recognizable characters.
 One of the most common challenges in Ina Turpen Fried's house is when she and her partner have Harvey tap the family collection of "tens of thousands" of Legos to bring some of these characters to life.

 In recent weeks, the family has erected Piggie and Gerald in a scene from Mo Willems' popular Elephant and Piggie children's book series, Sesame Street's Grover from "There Is a Monster at the End of This Book" and the five main characters from the 2015 movie "Inside Out."
 And that's just naming a few.